 I might also add here that my nearby grandparents' farm house had a fantastic attic filled with relics of deceased relatives.
 One of my favorite things to do was go through the boxes filled with locks of hair, photos, musical instruments, toys, and clothes that my ancestors had touched.
 I could feel their presence floating around me.
 So my childhood was filled with wonder, awe, love, and respect for these people that I would never know, yet had a hand in who I am.
 Their life experience flowed in my blood, and I had lived in them before I was born.
 A few years back, while traveling in Italy, I read a Latin saying that pretty much summed it up for me: Ubi sunt qui ante nos fuerunt?
 Where are those who went before us?...a meditation on the transience of life.

-Although I have temporarily suspended my landscape work, I am still awestruck by a serene, colorful lay of land.
+I continue to be awestruck by a serene, colorful lay of land.
 What I see is what makes my landscapes different from another artist...not better, just different.
 When my eyes caress our earth I see labor, bounty, loss, success, love, pride, hope, and faith.
 I see a farmer pushing a little seed, with all the memory needed to create a plant or a tree, into the ground.
 From the front windows of our previous home, I could see White River bottom land that at one time was a fertile home for our original First Nation dwellers who had their land stolen from them by our government.
 The earth entombs every living thing that ever inhabited what we call our home, from millions of years ago to yesterday.
 It has provided us with a history that can be changed forever at this moment with the turn of a shovel, a new discovery that forever changes our perception of who we are as humans.
 All the animals, people, and geologic events before us made this life possible.
 I try never to forget this.
 It gives my life meaning and substance, because what I do will affect the future.
 In some ways it all seems invisible and my search for the unseen is what makes me paint.
 It’s about the invisible gifts handed to us each day: time, the fruits of wisdom, and mystery.